Delta SkyMiles Platinum Business card review

 For example, one-way economy awards between Chicago (ORD) and Atlanta (ATL) vary from 6,500 miles on the absolute lowest end up to 13,500 miles.
-You can expect to pay just over 10,000 miles for most domestic economy awards, meaning your welcome bonus would get you at least three one-way flights within the US.
+You can expect to pay just over 10,000 miles for most domestic economy awards.

 The variation on international routes is even more extreme.
 Take a look at these one-way business-class awards from Atlanta (ATL) to Amsterdam (AMS), which differ in price by as much as 3x day to day.

 Your best bet for using Delta miles at a good value is to wait for one of Delta’s award sales.
 While the Delta SkyMiles program as a whole doesn’t offer the best value, these sales can be an incredible deal for a flexible traveler.
 This year alone we’ve seen some of the following discounts:

 - Round-trip to Australia for 44,000 miles in economy